Here are the best waterproof headphones for swimming. You can take them to a pool, lake, or sea and even dive underwater.

 Clear audio in water

-Though not perfect, the sound has enough clarity and plenty of power to make sure you can hear your tunes underwater.
+Though not perfect, the overall better sound than most has enough clarity and plenty of power to make sure you can hear your tunes underwater.

 The neckband design of the headphones is perfect for underwater use.
-They stick to your head better than others.
+They stick to your head better than other swimming headphones.

-The HydroActive earphones come with 4 different types of eartips, 11 pairs altogether.
+The HydroActive earphones come with four different styles of eartips, 11 pairs altogether.
+That way, you get the best eartip fit.
 You also get a carrying case to keep everything together.

-There’s a short cord that can be used with a goggle strap in which your MP3 player goes inside.
+A short wire can be used with a goggle strap in which your MP3 player goes inside.
 There is a cord extender, too.

-For a secure pair of swimming earphones that stay put through your exercise, the HydroActive by Underwater Audio are a solid choice.
+For a solid pair of swimming earphones that offer secure fit through your exercise, the HydroActive by Underwater Audio are a solid choice.

 9. AGPTEK Swimming Earbuds